dmnfarrell/tracebtb/README.md

 <img align="right" src=tracebtb/logo.svg width=180px>

-This is a desktop application designed to allow analysis of M.bovis strain types and associated meta data.
-It integrates genetic,  location and cattle movement data in a single tool.
+This is a set of applications designed to allow analysis of M.bovis strain types and associated meta data.
+It integrates genetic, location and cattle movement data for visualisation in a single tool.

 This software is written in Python.
 It was developed on Ubuntu linux and should run on any linux desktop.
-The GUI is made using the Qt toolkit using PySide2/PyQt.
+The GUI was made using the Qt toolkit using PySide2/PyQt.
+The web interface was developed with the [Panel](https://panel.holoviz.org/) framework and [Bokeh](https://bokeh.org/) plotting library.

 ## Usage

+### Web application

-Run the command `tracebtb` from the command line to launch the application.
-You can provide a saved project file by using the -p option: `tracebtb -p file.tracebtb`
+Run the command `tracebtb-web` from the command line to launch the web application.
+You should provide a saved project file by using the -p option: `tracebtb-web -p file.tracebtb`.
+This will launch a web browser window at the address localhost:5010.

-See the [wiki](https://github.com/dmnfarrell/tracebtb/wiki) page for documentation.
+See the [wiki](https://github.com/dmnfarrell/tracebtb/wiki) page for further documentation.

 ## Installation